sheltermanager/asm3/doc/manual/mailmerge.rst

 toolbar.

 When you are happy, make sure you save your document.
-To run the merge, go back to Tools->Mail Merge and select “Merge” under step 3.
+To run the merge, go back to :menuselection:`Tools --> Mail Merge` and select “Merge” under step 3.

 Word will generate a new document containing a new copy of your original document for each entry in the data for you to print and save.